DeepLabCut/DeepLabCut/docs/functionDetails.md

 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1588964838417-EQ1OA4QTZIU98DCEHPTJ/ke17ZwdGBToddI8pDm48kJ1oJoOIxBAgRD2ClXVCmKFZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZUJFbgE-7XRK3dMEBRBhUpxBw7VlGKDQO2xTcc51Yv6DahHgScLwHgvMZoEtbzk_9vMJY_JknNFgVzVQ2g0FD_s/ezgif.com-video-to-gif+%287%29.gif?format=750w" width="90%">
 </p>

 We highly suggest that you read the docstring for this function to edit inputs appropriately if you don't run with our suggested defaults.
 Of course, you also can edit the `inference_config.yaml` file.
-[Here](/deeplabcut/inference_cfg.yaml) is the full description of the parameters.
+[Here](/deeplabcut/inference_cfg.yaml) provides a description of the parameters.
 Here is a quick-start:

 ```
-THESE ARE ALL SMARTLY X-VALIDATED:
+THESE CAN ALL X-VALIDATED:
 (so please only change them if you know what you are doing :)
 variant: 0
 minimalnumberofconnections: 4 <--- if you have a lot of "missing data" in frames, consider lowering.
 averagescore: 0.1
 # before assembly exclude all bpts farther apart than:

 distnormalization: 1000
 # and closer than:
-distnormalizationLOWER: 0 <--- if no body parts can be in the same space, consider increasing this (if edges was set to False, this is used).
+distnormalizationLOWER: 0 <--- if different body parts can be in the same space, consider increasing this (if edges was set to False, this is used).
 distnormalization: 400
 detectionthresholdsquare: 0
 addlikelihoods: 0.15
 pafthreshold: 0.15139643821853171
 method: m1
 withid: false
-topktoplot: .inf <--- maximum number of animals one expects to see; we assume "infinity;" better to over-estimate than under
+topktoretain: .inf <--- maximum number of animals one expects to see; we assume "infinity" during cross-valiation.
+Keep small later
 upperbound_factor: 1.25
 lowerbound_factor: .75